lancerael/vf-crud-helper/README.md

 # vf-crud-helper
-An NPM NOde.js module for managing lists of items.
+A Node.js NPM module for managing lists of items.

 # actions